 Evaluating qualification standards

 Comparative judgement methods are common in studies that seek to evaluate standards in qualifications over time and across jurisdictions or institutions.
 For example, Jones, Wheadon, Humphries and Inglis (2016) studied changes over five decades in A-level Mathematics, a qualification in England and Wales that is widely considered a gatekeeper for entry to many university undergraduate programmes.
 Jones et al. acquired a historic archive of examination papers and 66 graded candidate scripts ranging from 1964 to 2012, which they split into 546 individual question responses.
-They retyped the examination questions and rescribed the question responses in order to standardise the font and handwriting, and to remove examiners’ marks and comments.
+They retyped the examination questions and re-scribed the question responses in order to standardise the font and handwriting, and to remove examiners’ marks and comments.
 Twenty experts (mathematics PhD students) made a total of 5,000 comparative judgements on the individual question responses (see Figure X) and were asked to decide, for each pairing, which candidate was “the better mathematician”.
 Unlike Thurstone’s (1927b) study, only a subset of all possible pairings were judged: 5,000 out of 148,785 possible pairings, a mere 3.4%.
 The ability to produce reliable scales using only a fraction of all possible pairings is a key development over the past two decades that has rendered comparative judgement a viable method for large numbers of complex objects (Pollitt, 2012).
 We discuss the number of judged pairings required to construct valid and reliable scales later.